-In the event of any absence, the student's parent or guardian is required to call the school at 618-544-3315 before 8:20 a.m. to explain the reason for the absence.
+In the event of any absence, the student's parent or guardian is required to call the school at 618-544-2233 before 8:10 a.m. to explain the reason for the absence.
 If a call has not been made to the school by 9:00 a.m. on the day of a student's absence, a school official will call the home to inquire why the student is not at school.
-If the parent or guardian cannot be contacted, the student will be required to submit a signed note from the parent or guardian explaining the reason for the absence or a doctor's note within two school days of the absence.
+If the parent or guardian cannot be contacted, the student will be required to submit a signed note from the parent or guardian explaining the reason for the absence.
 Failure to do so shall result in an unexcused absence.
 Upon request of the parent or guardian, the reason for an absence will be kept confidential.